aaa

 The Six Day Short Course

-The third option is a one week volunteer session, when a full exposure to therapeutic riding occurs.
+The third option is a volunteer session organized through a school, when a full exposure to therapeutic riding occurs.
 Each volunteer grooms and handles at least two horses/ponies a day, rides or otherwise exercises those two horses/ponies, cleans stalls, cleans tack, meets with clients, and learns to be a sidewalker as well.
 Lesson planning is described, program design is explained, and exposure to all of the elements of a therapy program is sandwiched in between lessons and exercise periods.
+Community service credit hours are given.

 Photo Credit: Carol Rae Hansen, 2008 All rights reserved